 How did I feel during the exercise and afterward?

-✽ You may feel increased pain and fatigue the next day or so, be sure to consider this when reviewing your pain scale as you look for any trends.
+✽ You may feel increased pain and fatigue the next day or so; consider this when reviewing your pain scale as you look for any trends.

 Be sure to jot down notes regarding any situations or life events that you think affect you on that day, such as the weather, family conflicts, work stress, or any tiresome activities such as grocery shopping or housework.